grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-experimental/redis/client/client-persist.md

 ---
 title: 'Client.persist(key)'
-excerpt: 'Remove the expiration from a key.'
+description: 'Remove the expiration from a key.'
 ---

 # Client.persist(key)